hedibertosilva/c--studies/README.md

         - unique_ptr:

-            std::uniue_ptr is a smater pointer provided by the C++ Standard Library.
+            std::unique_ptr is a smater pointer provided by the C++ Standard Library.
             Works on the concept of exclusive ownership - meaning only one unique_pr is allowed to own an object at a time.